cookiengineer/cookie.engineer/weblog/articles/your-definition-of-privacy-is-wrong.md

 Wouldn't you be suspicious in that situation?

-Remember, this pieces of information are not made up.
+Remember, these pieces of information are not made up.
 This is literally what the current Web APIs are broadcasting, and I haven't even started yet.
 There are hundreds more of those kind of APIs that send even more data to every other website that you will come along.